taiwensaf/alisa-examples/Documentation/BasicRequirementSpecificationGuidance.md

 With these three constructs users can create stakeholder goal documents that follow a traditional document structure that organizes goals into sections and subsections.
 >Goals have unique names within a goal document.
 They are referenced by their unique name within the same goal document and by qualifying the name with the goal document name if a goal in a different goal document is referenced.
 The placement of goals in sections does not affect how goals are referenced.

-Stakeholder goals can be divided into sub-goals.
-We do this by adding the subgoal as goal and referring to the original goal with `refines`.
+Stakeholder goals can be divided into sub goals.
+We do this by adding the sub goal as goal and referring to the original goal with **refines**.

 ```
 document SCSgoals : "SCS stakeholder goals" [